lseman/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: If it moves, compile it!

 interests:
 - Mathematical Optimization
+- Transportation Systems
+- Oil and Gas Industry
 - Space Applications

 education: